How Dr. Bob Baravarian Treats Hammertoes Without Metal Hardware

 Surgical treatment options for a hammer toe

 For more severe hammertoe, Dr. Baravarian resorts to surgical correction to reposition the toe and enhance its function.
-Correcting hammertoes is a straightforward outpatient procedure with minimal downtime.
+Correcting hammertoes is an outpatient procedure with minimal downtime.

 The best option is to fuse the affected toe, as this minimizes the need for future surgery and reduces the risk of the hammertoe returning.

-In the most extreme cases, the removal of a small area of bone in the deformity area will decrease pain and limit the need for a surgical waiting period that is found with fusions.
+In the most extreme cases, the removal of a small area of bone in the deformity area will decrease pain and limit the need for a surgical waiting period, which is found with fusions.
 Although the toe is not as stable as with a fusion, in certain cases, an arthroplasty is the best option.

 What are the benefits of hammertoe surgery?